Mental Health and Access to Care Survey (MHACS)

 (5) To examine links between mental health and social, demographic, geographic, and economic variables or characteristics (covariates) including health behaviours, health conditions, and childhood experiences.

-The data collected from the survey will be used by Statistics Canada, Health Canada, the Public Health Agency of Canada, federal and provincial departments, the Mental Health Commission of Canada, the Institut de la statistique du Québec, as well as universities, pharmaceutical companies, and mental health services and support providers to fill data gaps in understanding mental health.
+The data collected from the survey could be used by Statistics Canada, Health Canada, the Public Health Agency of Canada, federal and provincial departments, the Mental Health Commission of Canada, the Institut de la statistique du Québec, as well as universities, pharmaceutical companies, and mental health services and support providers to fill data gaps in understanding mental health.
 Policy makers and researchers will use this information to develop policies and programs that properly meet the mental health needs of Canada's population.
 The media's use of this information will help raise general awareness about mental health, an issue of concern to all.

 Subjects